(Los Ojos de Julia)

 Julia Levin feels that something has happened to her twin sister Sara and insists that her husband Isaac drive to Sara’s house.
 They enter the cellar to find that Sara has hung herself.
 In the aftermath, Julia cannot understand why – Sara had just had an operation to fix the degenerative condition that had been making her go blind and had every reason to be happy.
 Julia is also suffering from the same condition and its effects now begin to make themselves more pronounced.
 She starts to investigate into Sara’s life, certain that sinister forces were at play, learning that Sara had a boyfriend that nobody ever saw.
 She is then warned of a mysterious figure who hides in the shadows and may have killed Sara.
 The same figure now seems to be stalking Julia.

 Julia’s Eyes was the second film from Spanish director Guillem Morales.
 Morales had made several short films and then debuted with one of the segments of the gay-themed anthology Boys Briefs 2 (2002), followed by his feature film debut with the horror film The Uninvited Guest (2004).
+He subsequently went on to direct the tv mini-series The Miniaturist (2017), an historical story about a miniature dollhouse where the dolls start echoing things before they happen, which feels like it should be a fantasy film but oddly enough isn’t.
 The film also comes produced by no less than Guillermo Del Toro.

 Despite premiering at TIFF and doing the rounds of several festivals, Julia’s Eyes was never picked up for arthouse release in the US and failed to attract much in the way of notice.
 My expectations of it were mixed, which left me surprised by what a good film it actually is.
 Guillem Morales has taken the thriller staple of the blind woman stalked by a killer – see the likes of Wait Until Dark (1967), See No Evil (1971), Blind Fear (1989), Jennifer Eight (1992), Blink (1994), Blind Obsession (2000) and Penthouse North (2013) – and created something unique with it.